RushikeshPharate/ENGR-E-510-Distributed-Systems/MapReduce/README.md

 - Spawn Reducers:
     - Spins up reducer process with initial configuration like the one mentioned for mapper
 - Stand a Barrier again:
-    -This barrier performs the same tasks as described in point 3 but for reducers
+    - This barrier performs the same tasks as described in point 3 but for reducers
 - Reducer Monitoring:
     - This barrier performs the same tasks as described in point 4 but for reducers
 - Database Server:
     - Database server is master process responsible for answering mapper and reducer calls for data.

-#### 2. Mppers
+#### 2. Mappers

 Mapper is a multithreaded process started by the Master (can be on a different host).
 Mappers perform the below tasks